 10th Ave.
 NB at the southern end of the Lincoln Tunnel Expwy.
 There's another new sign with an understandable I-495 error, but the highlight is the abandoned elevated West Side Line or High Line, a onetime freight railroad that gradually turned into a linear elevated park.

-39th St. WB, which used to have an entrance to the left lane of the outbound north tube here, but that entrance has been permanently coned off.
+Continuing west on 39th St. WB to a former entrance into the left lane of the outbound north tube here, but that entrance has since been permanently coned off.
 Now, the red arrow doesn't mean traffic is bad to the left, but rather it means that all traffic has to go left, then around to 40th St.

 Originally, NJ 495 was indeed I-495, supposed to connect to the Long Island Expressway via an elevated freeway.
 Once the Mid-Manhattan Expressway was cancelled, I-495 became NJ 495, and the NY portion I believe has disappeared.
 Either this contractor is exhibiting wishful thinking, or couldn't find an oval 495 shield, or figured that there's only one kind of 495 in New York.
 Anyway, this is one of at least two I-495 shields still pointing to NJ 495, and until recently there was a third; this is on 40th St. EB.
 As far as I know, there are no NY 495 shields for the tunnel, nor NJ 495 shields even.